solorvox/rxnag/README.md

 Select the **[Config]** button.

-Notification interval (in minutes) [Default 5] - This is how often to check for next dose Notification sound file [Default reminder.wav] - Custom audio file (.wav,.ogg,.mp3)
+Notification interval (in minutes) [Default 5] - This is how often to check for next dose Notification shown  (in seconds) [Default 10] - How long the popup notification lasts before closing Notification sound file [Default reminder.wav] - Custom audio file (.wav,.ogg,.mp3) Notification volume [Default 75%]
+Start minimized - Start the application minimized to system tray.  (can also use `--minimized` argument)

 Configuration and all data are only stored in your home folder.
 ```$HOME/.local/share/rxnag/config.json```

 Please ensure you are backing up your home directory.

+## Command line arguments

+* `--show` - Shows the window regardless of minimized setting in config.
+* `--minimized` - Start minimized to the system tray

 ## Tips
 You can right click on the tray icon to exit/show.
 Or you can simply just left-click the icon.